alexwaldOptimizely/internal-tools-experimentation-eap/FIELD_MAPPINGS_CONFIG.md

    - Converting to lowercase
    - Removing spaces, underscores, and hyphens
    - Trimming whitespace
+   - This means "storyPoints", "Story Points", "story_points" all work the same

 2. **Lookup Process**:
    - First checks exact match (case-insensitive)
-   - Then checks normalized match
+   - Then checks normalized match (handles spaces/underscores/hyphens)
    - Falls back to original field name
    - If still not found, returns the original (may be a valid custom field ID)

-3. **Error Handling**:
-   - Invalid field names trigger suggestions
-   - Error messages show: `"prio" (did you mean: priority?)`
-   - Custom fields (starting with `customfield_`) bypass validation
+3. **Case Insensitive**: Field names are automatically handled case-insensitively, so "Priority", "priority", and "PRIORITY" all work.

 ## Standard Fields (Pre-mapped)